xtvu2207/find_keyword_xtvu/README.md

 ## Contribution
+As the author of this library, I would like to thank Madame Sylvie HUET, researcher at LISC, INRAE, Centre Clermont-Auvergne-Rhône-Alpes, France, for her valuable contributions.

 Contributions are welcome!
 If you would like to improve this project or if you have any questions, feel free to contact me at vuxuantung09134@gmail.com (in French, English, or Vietnamese).